charlotteresnick/Drink-Finder/README.md

 ## My Favorite Bit From This Project

-- Sneaking bits of info into the url as an 'id' but they were used for the next query for the API request as their params.
-- Nesting user's restaurants inside of user cities where they belong too.
-- Adding Error show pages
+- Writing the SQL query for making the add to collections dropdown dynamic.
+What a trip.
+- Dynamically populating collections from a recipe search
+- Scrolling when handling overflow in styling...it was my first time using and I thought it was neat, especially for how easy it was to implement.

 ## Fix or Add

-- 'Find Me' locator, or be able to order and list the cities by states.
+- Ability to create a collection in the add to collection dropdown on a recipe
+- A local cache for recipes queried and saved to collections by users so the app's not constantly making requests to the API when a user searches because the API was messy to sort through
-- More styling and more main.js
+- More search filters

 ## Start-up Walk-through

 - Github
-    - First fork your own version on Github
+    - Fork version to personal Github account
-    - Get link for clone from green link on your forked copy of repo
+    - Get link for the cloned repo from green clipboard button on forked copy of repo
-    - In your terminal create a new directory without an existing Github repo
+    - Create a new directory without an existing Github repo in terminal
-    - "git clone" 'this copied link from Github'
+    - Clone the copied link from Github
-    - "cd" into this directory/repo
+    - Change directory to the newly created repository
 - PSQL
-    - Enter "psql" from the CML and "CREATE DATABASE" with the exact name from the .env file
+    - Enter "psql" command in the commandline and create a databse of the exact name from my .env file
-    - "\c '.env_DB_NAME'" to get inside of the database
+    - connect to the database (\c '.env_DB_NAME')
-    - "\i db/migrations/ (all five migrations)" to create the data tables for the database
+    - create tables for the database (\i db/migrations/ (migration file))
 - NPM
-    -Once inside this root directory/cloned repo, run "npm install" in your CML
-    - This install all need modules to be able to run this application
+    -Once inside the root directory of the cloned repo, run the command "npm install" in the commandline; this will install all modules needed to run the app
-    - Enter "npm run dev" to start the server
+    - Start the server by entering "npm run dev" into the command line
 - Web Browser
-    - In your browser URL enter in "localhost:3000"
-    - ENJOY!
+    - Enter "localhost:3000" in browser to view app